lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Managing a complex ffmpeg pipeline is not particularly fun, you have limited control, poor insight into the process and orchestrating it well is hard.

 In Elixir we use Membrane.
-For some workloads it will shell out to ffmpeg, or portaudio or whatever it needs.
+For some workloads it will bind to ffmpeg, or portaudio or whatever it needs.
 The flow of processing and many of the actual processing steps are done entirely inside Elixir.

-I've done media processing in Python.
+I've done media processing in Python and PHP.
 It was never this powerful or easy.
 They have not built a set of ffmpeg bindings and called it good.
 They've built a framework for media processing with a focus on robust live streaming.
 Completely in tune with the historic strengths of Erlang.
 It is a design which tackles the difficult challenge first.
 The rest falls into place.

 If you can do live streaming, you can do offline processing, easy.